Want to buy a London home? Brexit isn't the only thing to watch

 That could be a "conservative estimate" if buyers were to perceive the fund as a distressed vendor because it was being liquidated, the filing said.
 Investors heeded the warning and voted earlier this month against closing down the fund.

-The fund's net asset value has risen about 72 per cent since 2010, Heaton said.
+The fund's net asset value has risen about 72 per cent since 2010, Ms Heaton said.

 The wider London market is seeing a "marked slowdown in volumes and downward pressure on price," according to Crest Nicholson Plc.
 The data support their view.
 London's stock of completed but unsold homes has surged by almost half this year, according to researcher Molior London.